ecohealthalliance/yenpathy/inst/paper/paper.md

 correctly with stand-alone edge lists, as well as with objects from the **igraph** [@igraph] and **tidygraph** [@tidygraph] packages.

+The package is currently in use at EcoHealth Alliance for an ongoing flight network modeling project.

 # Usage

 To find shortest paths through a network, pass `k_shortest_paths()` a data frame